Karabi Deka Hazarika: Literary life

-Dr. Deka Hazarika's literary style is multifaceted.
-Her first poem ‘Anjali’, containing patriotic fervour based on the Indo-China war of 1962, was published in the newspaper ‘Asom Bani’ when she was in fifth grade.
-Afterward, her interest in poetry and writings grew as she began publishing frequently in the children's corners of newspapers and magazines like ‘Asom Bani’, ‘Dainik Asom’, ‘Asom Batori’, ‘Deepak’, etc. Her mother Hiraprobha Hazarika and maternal uncle Atul Cahndra Hazarika were constant source of encouragement.
-Witnessing literary meet-ups of Assam's literary elite in her uncle's house left an impact on the young girl's literary pursuits.
+Dr. Deka Hazarika wrote her first poem, ‘Anjali’, about the Indo-China war of 1962 when she was in fifth grade.
+Her mother Hiraprobha Hazarika and her maternal uncle Atul Cahndra Hazarika encouraged her to write.
+Witnessing literary meet-ups of Assam's literary elite in her uncle's house left an impact on her young mind.
+Later on, her interest in poetry and writings grew and she began publishing frequently in children's corners of newspapers and magazines such as ‘Asom Bani’, ‘Dainik Asom’, ‘Asom Batori’, and ‘Deepak’.